|

-This chapter introduces the linear algebra toolbox.
+Linear AlgebraThis chapter introduces the linear algebra toolbox.
 This is the most important toolbox in numEclipse.
 In fact, it implements the core functionality of the application.
 All other toolboxes depend on this.
 Some of the functions are implemented as part of the core functions and others are implemented as an extension toolbox.
 This chapter presents all the functions related to numerical linear algebra regardless of where they are implemented.
 In the first section, 7.1, we present all the basic functions.
 In the second section, 7.2, we discus all the specialized matrices.
 Finally, in section 7.3 we look at the advanced linear algebra functions.
+7.1 Basic FunctionsIn this section, we look at all the basic functions used in numerical linear algebra.
+LengthLength of a vector or matrix is determined using the following function.

 n = length(X)